-Whenever you look for wireless gaming headphones, you should always keep an eye out for the terms “RF wireless”.
+Whenever you look for wireless gaming headphones or headsets, you should always keep an eye out for the terms “RF wireless”.
 This will usually mean the headphones come with a dedicated transmitter that ensures your wireless headphones experiences zero lag.
 This then translates to audio and video that are correctly synced when you’re off tracking hostiles on a dark, rainy evening – in-game that is.

 Some dedicated wireless headphones connect via a USB dongle.
 But not the Sennheiser RS 175.
 The RS 175 comes with a dedicated standing transmitter that doubles as a charging stand for the headphones.
 The transmitter then connects to an audio source via a digital optical cable or analog 3.5mm plug.

 Most of the primary controls are on the headphone, which makes it very easy to manage.
 Power, volume, surround, or bass mode.
 Surround sound comes in Hi or Lo, and bass mode boosts the bass response.
 You could also just listen to everything in stereo.

 The sound quality is excellent.
 Flat and neutral, it provides a detailed output that will mirror whatever your audio source intended.
 Hook them up to your PC or PS4 for some great surround gaming experience.
 There won’t be any lag because of the RF transmission.
 Noise isolation is pretty good too, being that these are closed-back headphones.